hellorobinbaggett/drawsteel_DEV/README.md

 When you are ready, you can create your own Draw Steel campaign.
 Run Fantasy Grounds Unity, then create a campaign.
 Underneath "rulesets" you should see one labeled "Draw Steel".
 Use that one!
 And now you're ready to....DRAW STEEL!

+LEGAL Draw Steel Custom Ruleset for Fantasy Grounds Unity is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
+DRAW STEEL © 2024 MCDM Productions, LLC.